bscotch/stitch/packages/vscode/README.md

 ### 🤖 Intellisense

-Stitch provides Intellisense (auto-complete, hovertext, function signature helpers, go-to-definition, find-references, etc) for:
+Stitch provides Intellisense (auto-complete, hovertext, function signature helpers, go-to-definition, find-references, etc) for all built-in and user-defined symbols.

-- Built-in functions and constants
-- Your project's global symbols, such as macros, enums, globalvars, and global functions
-- Your project's resources, such as sprite IDs, object IDs, etc
+### 🔍 Navigating your project

+Stitch provides a tree view that mirrors the project resources in the GameMaker IDE.
+You can open it by clicking the Stitch icon in the Activity Bar.

+Stitch also provides support for symbol search <kbd><kbd>Ctrl</kbd>+<kbd>T</kbd></kbd> via the command palette, which finds where all of your project's globals are defined.
+It will also pull up your asset and your object events, so you can find everything in one place.

+Finally, the Intellisense features (go-to-definition, find-references, etc) make it easy to navigate the code in your project.

 ### 🦋 Syntax highlighting

-Stitch provides context-aware "semantic highlighting" for global symbols, such as built-in functions and your macros, enums, globalvars, global functions, and assets.
+Stitch provides context-aware "semantic highlighting" for all symbols.

 Depending on your VSCode Theme, you may need to enable semantic highlighting to get the full effect.
 Additionally, you may want to tweak the colors for the different symbol types.